History of Watford Gap services

 The Times, 1961

 Blue Boar were eventually allowed to build a reserve site down the road at Rothersthorpe to reduce overloading.
+The parking bays at Watford Gap were rearranged, and cars were allowed to park in the coach bays.

 Despite the restaurants often being packed, the profits on fuel sales were twice that of the catering sales.
 The forecourt was branded BP from the 1980s, once the ban on selling one type of fuel was lifted.
 It remains a BP site to this day, and has now been sold to them.
+There was a garage building by the northbound lorry park, which was demolished in 2011.

 Those who live south of the line claim that there is no culture or sophistication north of Watford Gap, and those north of it claim that the line forms the boundary of humour, humility and humanity.
 People will also refer to things as being "the best this side of Watford Gap".
 That phrase has gone on to be mistaken for the more well-known Watford in Hertfordshire.

 As of 2021, some internal documents still say the site is owned by Blue Boar.
+Roadchef, the actual owner, usually give a shout-out to Watford Gap in their company description, calling it "iconic" and saying they are "proud" to own it.

 50th Anniversary Celebrations